-Cox Green School's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+Cox Green School's system of internal control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget agreed by the Board of Trustees and are subject to independent audit; - Monthly financial management reports with regular formal reviews by the Finance and Resources Committee which indicate financial performance against the forecasts, cash flow monitoring & those of major purchase plans, capital works and expenditure programmes: - setting targets to measure financial and other performance and the reporting of projections over three to five year periods using KPIs' to assist in monitoring movements; - clearly defined purchasing (asset purchase or capital investment) guidelines, delegation of authority and segregation of duties: - identification of internal & external risk factors and their consequences, mitigation or avoidance; - Involvement of independent consultants within establishing major tender proposals & appointments & capital projects; - Independent internal audit of key operational areas that hold potential for financial or operational risk; - Analysis of the management of risk associated with a return to school measures to address 'lost learning' & the confidence & well-being of students & staff - An evaluation of the school as a financial 'going concern.'
+- comprehensive budgeting and monitoring systems with an annual budget agreed by the Board of Trustees and are subject to independent audit; - Monthly financial management reports with regular formal reviews by the Finance and Resources Committee which indicate financial performance against the forecasts, cash flow monitoring & those of major purchase plans, capital works and expenditure programmes: - setting targets to measure financial and other performance and the reporting of projections over three to five year periods using KPIs' to assist in monitoring movements; - clearly defined purchasing (asset purchase or capital investment) guidelines, delegation of authority and segregation of duties; - identification of internal & external risk factors and their consequences, mitigation or avoidance; - Involvement of independent consultants within establishing major tender proposals & appointments & capital projects; - Independent internal audit of key operational areas that hold potential for financial or operational risk; - Analysis of the management of risk to address 'lost learning', disadvantaged & those requiring additional support, - Awareness of & confidence in the well-being & safety of students & staff - An evaluation of the school as a financial 'going concern.'